 General

-Certain string-valued properties and certain property names in this specification (for example, the value of the run.automationLogicalId property (§3.11.6), and the property names in a property bag (§3.7)) are said to be “hierarchical”.
+Certain string-valued properties and certain property names in this specification (for example, the value of the runAutomationDetails.id property (§3.17.3), and the property names in a property bag (§3.8)) are said to be “hierarchical.”
 This means that the string consists of a sequence of forward-slash-separated components, with this syntax:

 hierarchical string = component, { "/", component };

-component = component character, { component character };
+component = { component character };

 component character = ?
 JSON string character ? - "/";

+NOTE 1: The grammar prohibits a component from containing a forward slash.
+There is no escape mechanism to allow a component to include a forward slash.

-For examples, see §3.7.2 and §3.11.6.
+For examples, see §3.8.2 and §3.17.3.

 The description of every hierarchical string will state that it is hierarchical.